 Bernard Forestell joined the Canadian Resource Centre for Victims of Crime in late 2019.
 His primary role is to help you support Canadian victims of crime.
 Bernie is a professional fundraiser, strategic thinker, marketing and business development professional.
 He has worked inside large hospital foundations and national industry associations, helping guide generous Canadians to help others.
 He has helped raise millions of dollars over almost three decades.
 If you are interested in helping victims of crime, please contact Bernie directly at 1-877-232-2610 or by email at firstname.lastname@example.org

 Board of Directors

-Susheel Gupta, LL.B., Board Member
+Susheel Gupta, LL.B., Chair

 He is also the Spokesperson and a member of the Executive for the Air India Victims Families Association and has been working with all the victims for the Air India Public Inquiry.
 He began his advocacy when he was 14.
 Increasingly, Sush has become involved actively in victims’ rights issues, services required for victims of crime and victims of tragedies in all forms and assisting in seeking out better laws to protect and serve Canadians.

 Susheel is also co-Chair of the Kanishka Project Steering Committee which was established to oversee research grants of $10 MIL set aside by the Government of Canada to further strengthen and protect Canada in the area of counter-terrorism and related issues.

 Being both a victim of crime and terrorism as a child and a lawyer working in the criminal law field, Susheel brings a unique and well-equipped background and knowledge to these numerous issues.